jiepengwang/StructRe/README.md

 # StructRe: Rewriting for Structured Shape Modeling
 In this paper, we propose a robust and generalizable approach for structured shape modeling, by using local and probabilistic structure rewriting.
-The rewriting system transits locally between two levels of part decompositions within a hierarchy, therefore getting rid of categorical templates and generalizing across categories.
-The rewriting system also allows probabilistic sampling of different transitions that are equally plausible, therefore resolving the ambiguity with diverse structures.
+Our approach is a unified framework for structured reconstruction, structured completion and structured generation.

 ![](./doc/teaser.png)